This delicious Greek chicken is wonderfully flavored with a marinade of olive oil, lemon juice, garlic, and herbs.

 - Lemon: Lightly grilled, it makes a great addition to the chicken.
 If you want a milder flavor, you can use a Meyer lemon.

 - Olive oil spray: For the lemon slices.
-Or you could simply brush them with a little olive oil.
+You could also simply brush them with olive oil.

-- Chicken: I use boneless skinless chicken breasts in this recipe.
+- Chicken: I use boneless, skinless chicken breasts.

 Variations